|Destinasjoner :||Austria - Tyskland|

 |Aktivitets nivå :||Aktivitetsferie - Individuelle reiser - Kultur & Tema reiser (standard) - Sykkelturer|

-A change of scenery today as the route guides you away from the Danube, via St Florian (an Augustinian Abbey) to Enns.
+A change of scenery today as the route guides you away from the Danube, via St Florian (an Augustinian abbey) to Enns.
 See the town square with its 60 metre high tower, the landmark of the oldest town in Austria.
-Back along the Danube you reach the beautiful baroque town of Grein; with a chance to visit the oldest municipal theatre in Austria, the maritime museum or Greinburg castle.
+Back along the Danube you reach the beautiful baroque town of Grein; with a chance to visit the oldest municipal theatre in Austria, the maritime museum or Greinburg Castle.
+Cycle approx. 60km

-Today starts with a train ride from Krems to Tulln, then ride past Greifenstein and Klosterneuburg.This area has always been important culturally, politically and economically with settlements in existance before the Roman moved to the area.
+Today starts with a train ride from Krems to Tulln, then ride past Greifenstein and Klosterneuburg.This area has always been important culturally, politically and economically with settlements in existence before the Romans moved to the area.
 Again you will pass many castles, including the Kreuzenstein Castle in Korneuburg.
 There is also the famous story of the Korneuburg Rat Catcher, a similar story to the Pied Piper.
 Arriving into Vienna, enjoy a cup of coffee and a piece of typical Viennese cake, 'Sachertorte', in one of the numerous coffee houses.
 Enjoy an evening stroll around Stephansplatz or walk along the famous shopping street Mariahilfer Strausse.
+Cycle approx. 40km

-All breakfasts are included in the price.
-Breakfast: Continental style buffet breakfast.
+All breakfasts and one wine tasting included.
+Breakfast: Buffet style breakfast will usually consist of fresh bread, cheese, ham, croissants, butter, jam, tea or coffee.
 Lunch and Dinner (not included): there are numerous restaurants along the route with a selection of menus of two or more courses and the route notes will provide more details to help you decide.
 Self-guided cycling also lends itself really well to picnics.
 You can stop wherever you please, in a spot that suits you and eat your lunch taking in your chosen view.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.